flew-software/Dem/README.md

-## What is D
+## What is Dem

-D is a python library to make using list more easy
+Dem is a python library to make using list more easy

 ## What dose it contain

-D currently contains utilities to work with 2D lists(GetRow, GetColoum, Replace, Find), convert 2d lists to 1d lists
+Dem currently contains utilities to work with 2D lists(GetRow, GetColoum, Replace, Find), convert 2d lists to 1d lists

 ## example